-Resource Protection Area (RPA) - Areas designated on the Regional Land Use Vision Map as not appropriate for additional growth due to the presence of one or more sensitive resources.
-These resources shall include at a minimum Wellhead Protection Areas, Land Subject to Coastal Storm Flowage (LSCSF) or Sea, Lake, and Overland Surges by Hurricanes
+Resource Protection Area (RPA) - Areas designated on the Regional Land Use Vision Map that warrant protection and where additional growth is not desired due to the presence of one or more sensitive resources.
+These resources shall include at a minimum Wellhead Protection Areas, Land Subject to Coastal Storm Flowage (LSCSF) or Sea, Lake, and Overland Surges by

-(SLOSH) zones, historic districts, and the Cape Cod National Seashore.
+Hurricanes (SLOSH) zones, historic districts, and the Cape Cod National Seashore.
 Resource Protection Areas may also include but not be limited to wetlands, vernal pools, protected open space, and designated Districts of Critical Planning Concern (DCPCs).